 - Cost budgets – you can plan how much you want to spend on service.

-- RI utilization budgets – Determine the usage threshold and receive alerts when RI use falls below this threshold.
+- Usage budgets – Determine the usage threshold and receive alerts when RI use falls below this threshold.
 In this way, you can determine whether your RI is not used or is used inadequately.

 - RI coverage budgets – Set a coverage threshold and receive a notification when the number of instance hours covered by RI falls below this threshold.
 This way you can see which part of your virtual machine usage is covered by the reservation.